 - if you think a company has broken any of the other rules

 There are also applications that can be installed onto your mobile that will filter calls made to you.
 If a number that is calling you is on the database of scam numbers then the application blocks the call.
 Truecaller is one that comes to mind that seems to work reasonably well.
-Remember that you should always add any scam number that does comes through to you.
-Reporting or adding the number in the app updates the database that everyone gets.
+Remember that you should always add any scam number that comes through to you to the scam list in your app.
+Reporting or adding the scam number in the app you are using will update the database for everyone.